Skip to Content

 If you believe you have been subjected to workplace harassment or discrimination, collecting evidence is crucial to building a strong claim.
 The following types of proof can help demonstrate that you were treated unfairly or harassed:

-• Company Policies and Reports: Review your company's policies on harassment and discrimination and the steps outlined for reporting such incidents.
-Those reports should be part of your evidence if you filed a complaint with your employer's HR department or through other internal channels.
-This negligence could strengthen your case if your employer failed to address your concerns adequately.
+• Company policies and reports: Review your company's policies on harassment and discrimination and the steps outlined for reporting such incidents.
+Those reports should become part of your evidence if you filed a complaint with your employer's HR department or through other internal channels.
+If your employer failed to address your concerns adequately, this could strengthen your case.

 Frequently Asked Questions